codersMom/angular100-labs-2020-06-22/Ch08-Services/1services/README.md

 ## Steps

 1. Continue working in your **my-angular-albums** project.
-If you haven't completed previous exercises, you can copy the last solution's src directory over your src directory.
+If you haven't completed previous exercises, you can copy the solution's src directory from **Ch06-Pipes\1pipes** over your src directory.

-1. Use the integrated terminal to generate a service which returns an array of albums.
+2. Use the integrated terminal to generate a service which returns an array of albums.

    ```
    ng g s albums/shared/album
    ```

-1. Update the content of the service to
+3. Update the content of the service to

    ```typescript
    import { Injectable } from "@angular/core";